-- On the one hand, biblical anthropocentrism seems outdated. - At the same time: human dignity and human rights are increasingly central to human self-understanding. - These ideas betray the stamp of the Jewish-Christian tradition. - However: why were they not introduced earlier?
-Why did they encounter resistance in mainstream Christianity?
+- On the one hand, biblical anthropocentrism seems outdated. - At the same time: human dignity and human rights are increasingly central to human self-understanding. - These ideas betray the stamp of the Jewish-Christian tradition - Why were they not introduced earlier and often against the resistance of mainstream Christianity.